Elao/CommandMigration/README.md

 for example reindex a database, calculate aggregation, remove whatever uploaded files...

 Do not do it manually anymore by connecting to your server in ssh!
-This bundle allow you to declare in your feature git branch what command(s) need to be run once deployed.
+This library allow you to declare in your feature git branch what command(s) need to be run once deployed.

 ## Install